coleychi/blackjack/README.md

 <!-- INSERT LOCATION -->

 ## Description
-A basic blackjack game.
+A simple blackjack game.
 User begins with $500 and plays 1v1 against the dealer.

 ## Tech Used
 - HTML